Enhancing Data Center Security

 • Comprehensive check-in process: includes identification and special visitor badges

-Role of visitor management in data center security
+How visitor management strengthens data center security

 Visitor management plays a key role in keeping data centers safe.
 Digital systems like Vizito offer many benefits and features that strengthen security:

-1. Identity verification
+Identity verification prevents unauthorized entry

 In high-security data centers, strict visitor identification is essential.
 You must verify each visitor’s identity before granting building access.
 A digital visitor management system makes this process much easier.